Joyful Living Work-Study Program

 - hour-long Joyful Living program classes up to two nights per week

-- additional optional evening classes offered onsite on a variable schedule
+- additional optional evening classes in Buddhist studies and more offered onsite on a variable schedule

 - optional online classes from our sister organizations, the Nyingma Institute and Dharma College